Yeast (film)

-Yeast is a 2008 comedy film directed by Mary Bronstein starring Bronstein, Greta Gerwig, and Amy Judd.
-The film has been characterized as typifying the mumblecore ethos.
+Yeast is a 2008 American comedy film directed by Mary Bronstein starring Bronstein, Greta Gerwig, and Amy Judd.
+It has been characterized as a mumblecore film.

 Plot

 Rachel is a young teacher living in Brooklyn with her roommate Alice.
 The pair plan to go camping with their friend Gen, but Alice drops out from the trip at the last minute.
-Over the course of the trip, Rachel becomes annoyed with Gen's immature attitude, but the friends strengthen their bond when fending off unpleasant behavior from a pair of men they meet in the woods.
-Back in Brooklyn, Alice and her boyfriend Tony make fun of Rachel, and Rachel and Alice have a confrontation regarding Alice's new job.
+Over the course of the trip, Gen acts out in immature ways, while Rachel frequently belittles her.
+However, they strengthen their bond when fending off unpleasant behavior from a pair of men they meet in the woods.
+Eventually, Gen is fed up with Rachel and physically attacks her, after which the friends drive home in silence.

+Back in Brooklyn, Alice and her new boyfriend, Tony, make fun of Rachel.
+It becomes clear that Rachel's friendship with Alice is close to being over, especially when Alice abruptly announces that she is moving to New Jersey to work at Six Flags.

+Rachel invites Gen out on a picnic, but Gen reacts dismissively to her.
+Rachel then goes to Six Flags, where she attends Alice's freak show act.
+After the show, Rachel tries to approach Alice, but Alice flees.
+Outside, Rachel runs into Tony again, and begs him to speak to Alice.
+Tony makes a pretense of inviting Rachel into his car, but immediately drives away, laughing.